 Find the existing templates in the Templates tab:

-In there, you will find several templates ready to add an activate immediately (as well as the option to request a new template that you would find useful!).
+In there, you will find several templates ready to add and activate immediately (as well as the option to request a new template that you would find useful!).
 Each workflow template is marked with either the Live conversations or Tickets tag, letting you know which communication channel the particular workflow is meant for.

 When you hover your cursor over a template, you will see the Learn more button appear: